robin-rpr/calos/CONTRIBUTING.rst

 :code:`rpmbuild` wrapper script
 -------------------------------

-While building the Charliecloud RPMs is not too weird, we provide a script to streamline it.
-The purpose is to (a) make it easy to build versions not matching the working directory, (b) use an arbitrary :code:`rpmbuild` directory, and (c) build in a Charliecloud container for non-RPM-based environments.
+While building the Clearly RPMs is not too weird, we provide a script to streamline it.
+The purpose is to (a) make it easy to build versions not matching the working directory, (b) use an arbitrary :code:`rpmbuild` directory, and (c) build in a Clearly container for non-RPM-based environments.

-The script must be run from the root of a Charliecloud Git working directory.
+The script must be run from the root of a Clearly Git working directory.

 Usage::